Nic30/hwt/README.md

 Also keep in mind that HWT itself is usualy used just like api for code generating by more adwanced tools.
 * There is library full of examples and real designs as well at https://github.com/Nic30/hwtLib (for hwt is like stdlib for C).
-* (System) Verilog/VHDL compatibility layer at https://github.com/Nic30/hwtHdlParsers which allows you to import objects from HDL (unmaintained).
+* (System) Verilog/VHDL compatibility layer at https://github.com/Nic30/hwtHdlParsers which allows you to import objects from HDL (not maintained).